The SimoCARD Series

 2. Write an EBCDIC-encoded, Record Sequential file containing eighty-byte, fixed-length records.

-ERAL80E1 This command file (or Job Script) will perform the following conversion for a single file.
+CV80ARAL This program will perform the following conversion for a single file.

 2. Write an ASCII-encoded, Line Sequential file containing variable-length records with a maximum record length of eighty-bytes.